yuyu78/my-healthy-recipe/README.md

 ### User Stories <a name="user-stories"></a>

 As a **first-time visitor**, I want:
-* To have easy and clear information about the website
+* To have easy and clear information so I know quickly how to use the website
-* To view the recipe
+* To view the recipe so I can check the ingredients and preparation to cook
-* For Vegan people, to be able to view Vegan recipe
-* To find the recipe I want by typing the keyword in the search bar
+* To find a recipe by typing the keyword in the search bar so I can choose the recipe I want
-* To search some recipe by choosing the category
+* To search some recipe by choosing the category so I can search easily based on the category
-* To create an account to access more functionality like creating, updating, deleting and saving recipe
+* To create an account to access more functionality so I can create, add, edit and delete recipes

 As a **returning visitor**, I want:
 * To pin my favorite recipe from my own recipe book or from other user